 Lethabo Motsoaledi has a Message for Young Women who Want to Go into Tech

-Posted on June 25th, 2018
+Updated on 25 June 2018

 As a 24-year-old African woman working in tech Lethabo Motsoaledi is used to challenging stereotypes.
 Motsoaledi is the co-founder and co-CEO of the Cape Town-based disruptive intelligence innovation studio, Motsoaledi & West (M&W), which she launched together with business partner Matthew Westaway in 2017.

 As a young female techpreneur Motsoaledi says she has heard comments like she “couldn’t possibly know” a particular technology.
-She never let this deter her, she says, but is instead using it to inspire others.
+She never let this deter her, she says but is instead using it to inspire others.

 Today Motsoaledi advocates that young women go into the tech sector even if they face possible discrimination, it is much easier to live with discrimination than the regret of not taking the risk in the first place, she says.